hyundai-robotics/doc-ros2-driver/README.md

 **Copyright ⓒ 2025 by HD Hyundai Robotics**

-Currently, ROS2-compatible controllers are the Hi6 series, supported from controller software version **v60.34-00** or higher. </br>
+Currently, ROS2-compatible controllers are the Hi6 series, supported from controller software version **v60.32-00** or higher. </br>
-Version **v60.34-00** is scheduled for official release in October 2025.
+Version **v60.32-00** is scheduled for official release in 2Q 2026.
 Please refrain from using the HD Hyundai Robotics ROS2 driver before the official release.